Rajiv Chowk metro station

 The Rajiv Chowk Metro station serves as an interchange station between the Blue and Yellow Lines of the Delhi Metro.
 As of October 2023, it is the second busiest station on the network, with a daily ridership of approximately 216,000 passengers The station covers an area of about 39,503 square feet (3,669.9 m²).

-The Rajiv Chowk Metro station serves the central business district of Connaught Place, officially named Rajiv Chowk, located in the heart of Delhi.
-Built beneath Central Park, the station is surrounded by numerous significant establishments, including restaurants, cinemas, and other prominent businesses, making it a key hub for commuters and visitors alike.
+The station serves the central business district of Connaught Place, officially known as Rajiv Chowk.